drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 I also really enjoyed the places where the story split into smaller groups.
 It let the story focus in on fewer characters, and let those personalities shine through.
-It also allowed the story to have much more content, and much more time to get to know the characters, without making it seem like the events of the main plot were taking a long time (since it all happened simultaneously).
+It also allowed the story to have much more content, and gave me much much more time to get to know the characters, without making it seem like the events of the main plot were taking a long time (since it all happened simultaneously).

 The main story was very enjoyable as well.
 It's hard to separate the "main plot" from the characters, as it's a very character-driven story.
 You might even say